alexjurkiewicz/tyk-docs/tyk-docs/content/tyk-oss/ce-helm-chart-new.md

 *Service port*

 Default service port of gateway is 8080.
-You can this at `global.servicePorts.gateway`.
+You can change this at `global.servicePorts.gateway`.

 *Ingress*